 In layman’s terms, this means that Wellbutrin makes the effects of alcohol more potent and vice versa.

-When both compounds are in the system, they basically cancel each other out.
+When both compounds are in the system together, they cancel each other out.
 As a result, people who mix these are likely to suddenly experience an episode of depression.
-In the worst-case scenario this can lead to serious self-harm.
+In the worst-case scenario, this can lead to serious self-harm.

-- Impaired Judgment
+- Impaired judgment

 Call 911 immediately at the first signs of an overdose.

 As with all overdoses, medical attention is critical.
 An overdose of either alcohol or Wellbutrin can result in severe repercussions like organ damage, coma, or worse.